Get

 Russian Blue cats are affectionately described by their owners as loyal, social, and loving.
 However, they can be fairly independent and not very cuddly at times.
 Russian Blue cats are generally more friendly toward their owners and form close bonds.
 They can be reserved for strangers and even hide when guests arrive.

-It may take a while for Russian Blue cats to bond with new people, so it is best to be patient when socializing and bonding with them.
+Russian Blue cats may take a while to bond with new people, so it is best to be patient when socializing and bonding with them.
 These devoted felines are highly intelligent and can be easily trained with the right methods.
 Their high intelligence also makes it important to provide them with plenty of mental stimulation to prevent boredom.

 Are These Cats Good for Families? 👪